yasu24/Telling-Story-with-Data/README.md

 **Graduating:** Dec 2023

-**Background:** Worked in a Japanese financial institution(7 years in Japan and 5 years in the UK) as a project manager and program manager for system infrastructure development projects
+**Background:** Worked in a financial institution for 12 years as a project manager and program manager for system infrastructure development projects.

 **Personal Info:** I live in Pittsburgh with my wife and baby.